quintoandar/hello-devops/README.md

     rename to mysql/create_database.sql
     ```

-1. Make sure that looks like your solution, otherwise repeat the steps above.
+1. Make sure that it looks like your solution, otherwise repeat the steps above.
 If everything looks ok, move to the next step.

 1. Commit your changes locally:
     ```console